ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/dome_projection_panel.rst.txt

 ##############

-    Classic Dome, This dome is interesting and is the most classic of domes, It has a grid on the ground that allows to do the Wrap (Explained later here: :ref:`dome_wrap`) It can be scaled, and thanks to the HDRi Maker node system, the projection can be set, scaling the mapping of the ground, in order to have a larger or smaller ground, or smaller, depending on your needs.
+    Classic Dome, This dome is interesting and is the most classic of domes, It has a grid on the ground that allows to do the Wrap (Explained later here: :ref:`dome_wrap` ) It can be scaled, and thanks to the HDRi Maker node system, the projection can be set, scaling the mapping of the ground, in order to have a larger or smaller ground, or smaller, depending on your needs.
-    It is also possible to modify the mapping of the sky part, in order to be able to set the projection as best as possible All this is explained better in the "Dome Projection Vector" section: :ref:`dome_vectors:`
+    It is also possible to modify the mapping of the sky part, in order to be able to set the projection as best as possible All this is explained better in the "Dome Projection Vector" section: :ref:`dome_vectors`

     .. image:: _static/_images/dome_projection/dome_dome_shape_01.png
         :width: 400